-The ecological functions and service provision for these hydro-geomorphic units and the hydro-geomorphic units as a whole was calculated in Table 4.8.
-Biodiversity maintenance is low in the quarry's riparian vegetation.
+The ecological functions and service provision for these hydro-geomorphic units and the hydro-geomorphic units as a whole was calculated in Table 4.11.
+Biodiversity maintenance is low in the Orange River's and floodplain's as well as the Katrivier and its tributaries' riparian vegetation.
 The presence of exotic species has a limiting factor in this area in terms of biodiversity maintenance and support.
-The ecological functions and service provision score for the quarry on the project site is 0,9 which is Moderately - Low.
+The ecological functions and service provision score for the Orange River's and floodplain's as well as the Katrivier and its tributaries' riparian vegetation on the project site is 1.3 and 1.5 respectively which scores a Moderately - Low rating.